Switch Plan is rated 4.0/5 on Trustpilot

 Just like our nation’s electricity supply, our gas supply relies on a national gas grid.
-This is also run by National Grid PLC, the same company that oversees our electricity network.
+This is also run by National Grid, the same company that oversees our electricity network.
 The national gas grid is an intricate network of gas pipes and exchanges that supplies natural gas to our nation’s homes and businesses.

 The gas distribution network, and why it’s important